 Aimed at designers, artists, students and creative agencies, Lightwell is the product of Hullabalu, a company that previously made a name for itself creating interactive apps for kids.
 Offering a potential quick and easy way to bring media and stories to life, Lightwell is currently free on the Apple Store and will reach the Google Play store in 2018.

 A collaboration and communication tool for designers, Wake has been around for a couple of years now.
-But what is new is that this summer, its makers released a free version for freelancers and small startups.
+But what is new is that in summer 2017, its makers released a free version for freelancers and small startups.

 Originally created by Facebook product designer Chris Kalani and available for iOS and OS X, Wake is being used by the likes of Airbnb, Microsoft, IBM and Spotify.
 Features include the ability to share work directly from Sketch, Photoshop or Illustrator with a handy keyboard shortcut; to find what you're looking for by searching for people, tags, file types and dates; and to stay up to date while you’re out of the office via your iPhone.

-As we reported when it was revealed just the other day, Adobe's new AI-powered tool promises to help you select the main subject or subjects in an image in one click.
+As we reported when it was revealed in November 2017, Adobe's new AI-powered tool promises to help you select the main subject or subjects in an image in one click.
 Powered by Adobe Sensei, the video demonstration above suggests that Select Subject could save creatives a long time when cutting out subjects to move onto a new background.

 Not solely dependent on machine learning, the tool also lets you refine the mask edge easily in the Select and Mask workspace.
 Select Subject is said to be coming to Photoshop in an update, which we hope will be pretty soon.